cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Progs [~](https://cyb.ai/ipfs/QmNmG6zx4AXH2rK5wKM2JKB7VdWtFRkV1VBuFfiP513BrA)

-Progs are autonomous programs, that live in some metastable information environment such as blockchain and are able to act on their own behalf and in their own interest.
+Progs are autonomous programs, that live in some metastable information environment such as a blockchain and are able to act on their own behalf and in their own interest.

-Technically a prog is a smart contract without admin control which is able to schedule next call in a way to have gas for a scheduling the next call.
+Technically a prog is a smart contract without admin control which is able to schedule next call in a way to have gas for scheduling the next call.

 > Until a prog is able to prog a prog is living.

-In Bostrom smart contracts earn 80% from spent gas.
-This gas remains on prog's balance and is in possession of a smart contract logic.
-Bostom has default mode network that allows progs compete for computing space by bidding for scheduling calls.
+In Bostrom, smart contracts earn 80% from spent gas.
+This gas remains on a prog's balance and is in possession of a smart contract logic.
+Bostrom has default mode network that allows progs to compete for computing space by bidding for scheduling calls.

 Default mode network or [dmn](/search/dmn) is highly experimental and of cutting edge functionality.
 You can check out [API](https://lcd.bostrom.cybernode.ai/swagger/#/Query/Thought) and [implementation](https://github.com/cybercongress/go-cyber/tree/main/x/dmn).
 Docs and examples are coming!